Do You Know What’s in Your Drinking Water?

 If You’re Not Sure, You’re Not Alone.

-Step One: Find Your CCR (Consumer Confidence Report)
+STEP 1: Find Your CCR (Consumer Confidence Report)

 “Most people purchase the wrong equipment because they skip this very important step, and then they’ve wasted money and resources on a system that isn’t making their water any safer.”James P. McMahon, Ecologist

-Step Two: Find the Right Filter for Your Needs
+STEP 2: Find the Right Filter for Your Needs

 Choosing a system that is independently validated by a trusted lab ensures that it’s gone through rigorous testing protocols.
 This will also confirm that the manufacturer’s contaminant reduction claims are accurate.
 Don’t risk your family’s health by assuming a system’s performance claims are true.
-Make sure it is independently tested and certified for NSF/ANSI Standards.
+Make sure whichever water filtration system you decide to use is independently tested and certified for NSF/ANSI Standards.

-Step Three: Don’t Forget Your Shower
+STEP 3: Don’t Forget Your Shower

 Now that you’ve found your filter of choice for drinking water, don’t forget about your shower.
 Chlorine absorption is often an overlooked culprit that strips away your body’s natural oils and proteins.
 This can lead to a variety of frustrations, including dry skin, dull hair, and unsightly rashes.
 Installing a shower filter system that is certified for NSF/ANSI Standard 177 (Chlorine) can help alleviate these issues.